sauravraghuvanshi/azure-docs-powershell/Az/Az.HDInsight/Enable-AzHDInsightMonitoring.md

 ```

 ## DESCRIPTION
-The **Enable-AzHDInsightMonitoring** cmdlet enables monitoring in a Azure HDInsight cluster.
+The **Enable-AzHDInsightMonitoring** cmdlet enables the Classic Azure Monitor logs integration on an HDInsight cluster.

 ## EXAMPLES